eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: logging.config***

-Logging for DataPlatform can also be configured with Logback, which, for example, allows a more granular control on file rolling strategies.
+Logging for DataPlatform can also be configured with Logback, which, for example, allows a more granular control of file rolling strategies.
 For further information on configuration options, refer to the Logback’s Configuration manual section and the Spring Boot’s Configure Logback for Logging manual section.

 Use this property to specify where the Logback configuration is located.